dogacaltin/HabitsOnMetallica/README.md

 3️⃣Report:
   Report is an informatic text file with it's numerical information and shared technical knowledges.
 It gives information about data and data's result as well.

-4️⃣PowerPoint:
+4️⃣PowerPoint and video:
   But if you want to have an extended and more interesting presentation, PowerPoint is ready to be used.
 Besides the information about my data, it gives a lot of interesting knowledge and help you to understand the motivation of the goal and desire of my project.
+A youtube video is also ready to use, I hgihly recommend it to watch. :)